 The online viewer allows attendees to examine every detail of your poster while protecting content from download or re-use.
 The presenting author will receive a link and login credentials (email address and presentation number) from firstname.lastname@example.org with instructions to upload the ePoster in mid-September.

 Audio/Video Supplement to Poster: Presenting authors are encouraged to include a five-minute, pre-recorded audio or video file to accompany your poster presentation.
 You will be able to record your audio or video file on the ePoster website.
-The presenting author can upload audio/video after uploading and approving their ePoster using the same link, login credentials and instructions that are sent to them from firstname.lastname@example.org.
+The presenting author can upload audio/video after uploading and approving their ePoster using the same link, login credentials and instructions that are sent to them from email@example.com.
 These are sent in mid-September.
+You will not be required to be physically present next to your poster for a live presentation, but certainly are welcome to engage with viewers at any time during the exhibit.

 Online Poster Forums: To enhance attendee interaction with authors, we have included a forums feature.
 While viewing an online poster, attendees may submit questions or comments to the author.
 The poster author may then either respond privately to the attendee or publicly by posting the comment and response in the forum displayed on the abstract page for that poster.
 In this way, other attendees viewing the online poster may read and benefit from the responses.